Accused of cheating on the FTCE? Defense tips from a lawyer for teachers.

 If you take the test enough times, you are bound to come across the same question more than once.
 If you walk out of the test room and write down questions to study from later or tell a friend, it is considered cheating.

-The Florida DOE has clearly written test instructions that the test taker cannot not prewrite essays.
+The Florida DOE has clearly written test instructions that the test taker cannot pre-write essays.
 That means even if you took an exam and did not pass, but practice the essay question to study, you are breaking a testing rule.
-Using online forums that list essay prompts and then prewriting can get you in trouble.
+Using online forums that list essay prompts and then pre-writing can get you in trouble.

 If the Florida DOE suspects that you cheated on a FTCE, they can invalidate your score and stop you from taking the test for period of time, which essentially suspends you from becoming a teacher.

 Yes.
 There is an investigative and hearing process for people testing to be a certified teacher.
-I always recommend hiring a lawyer who handles Florida teacher professional misconduct to assist.
+Richard Asselta always recommends hiring a lawyer who handles Florida teacher professional misconduct to assist.
 Your career is on the line.

 That depends.
 Many factors contribute to how fast the Florida FLDOE processes a certification investigation.